privacyseries/privacyseries.github.io/content/posts/2025-03-25-Decentralisation_and_MiCAR.md

 Please note that what is written here is **not legal advice**.
 It is just a blog.

+Also, it is worth remembering that providers of non-custodial hardware and software wallets are **exempt from being classified as crypto-asset service providers**, and thus exempt from the regulation (MiCAR, Recital 83).

 ## MiCAR focus

 As I pointed out in the first blog, MiCAR sets rules for the European Distributed Ledger Technology (DLT) ecosystem, providing legal obligations (MiCAR, Article 2) for aspects related to: